Syncplay/syncplay/README.md

 ### Server command-line switches

 * `--port [port]` - Use stated port instead of the default one.
 * `--isolate-room` - If specified then 'room isolation' is enabled.
 This means that viewers will not be able to see information about users who are in rooms other than the one they are in.
-This feature is reccommended for a public server, but not for a small private server.
+This feature is recommended for a public server, but not for a small private server.
 * `--password` - Restrict access to the Syncplay server to only those who use this password when they connect to the server.
 This feature is recommended for a private server but is not needed for a public server.
 By default the password is blank (i.e. there is no password restriction).

 ## Syncplay behaviour